 His numerous trips took him to South America, Spain, England and Paris.
 In 1951, he met Robert Delpire who quickly published some of his circus photographs in an issue of NEUF and soon after devoted an entire issue of the magazine to his work in South America.

-Frank returned to the United States in 1953 and obtained a grant two years later from the Guggenheim Foundation to document American civilization.
-The result, published in 1958 by Delpire, revolutionized the history of documentary photography and the outlook for America.
+The photographer returned to the United States in 1953 and won a Guggenheim Fellowship to document the American society.
+The result, The Americans, published by Delpire in 1958, shook up the history of documentary photography and the photographic book.

-At the end of the 1950s, Frank became a committed filmmaker.
+In the late 1950s, Robert Frank became a committed filmmaker.
+He died in 2019.